-The thermodynamic determinant of the host-guest binding is the free energy difference between different states.10-13 Various methods are developed to calculate the free energy difference between the bound and unbound states.
-The alchemical method enables feasible calculations of the free energy difference between different states.14-19 The procedure is quite simple to apply and the computational cost is affordable. as only one collective variable (CV) or order parameter is used to describe the alchemical transformation.
+The thermodynamic determinant of the host-guest binding is the free energy difference between different states.
+10-14 Various methods have been developed to calculate the free energy difference between the bound and unbound states.
+The alchemical method enables feasible calculations of the free energy difference between different states.
+15-20 The procedure is quite simple to apply and the computational cost is affordable, as only one collective variable (CV) or order parameter is used to describe the alchemical transformation.
 The correct calculation of the free energy difference requires the accurate estimation of the partition functions or their ratio.
-The class of estimators relying on this relation includes free energy perturbation (FEP)20 and its variants, including the Gaussian approximated FEP^{21, 22} and acceptance ratio methods of BAR,^{23, 24} UBAR,25 RBAR,25 and MBAR.^{26, 27} Among these methods, BAR and MBAR are statistically optimal and thus are of the highest efficiency.^{12, 13, 24, 28-32} Even with the same dataset, they converge better than the other methods.
+The class of estimators relying on this relation includes free energy perturbation (FEP)21 and its variants, including the Gaussian approximated FEP^{22, 23} and acceptance ratio methods of BAR,^{24, 25} UBAR,26 RBAR,26 and MBAR.^{27, 28} Among these methods, BAR and MBAR are statistically optimal and thus are of the highest efficiency.
+12, 13, 25, 29-34 For a given dataset of energetic values, they converge better than the other methods.
 Alternatively, under reasonable approximations, other easier calculation methods are proposed.
 Integration methods integrate the ensemble averages of the derivatives of the Hamiltonians numerically.
-Although they theoretically rigorous when the integration step is infinitely small, in practical applications approximations are introduced due to the finite size of the integration step.
-The methods are often called thermodynamic integration (TI)33-35 and the variants of TI are named according to their integration methods.
+Although they are theoretically rigorous when the integration step is infinitely small, in practical application approximations (i.e. systematic biases) are introduced due to the finite size of the integration step.
+The methods are often called thermodynamic integration (TI)35-37 and the variants of TI are named according to their integration methods.
 The trapezoid rule is the most popular method for numerical integration.
-Other approximated methods include semi-empirical extensions of linear interaction energy36-39 and quasiequilibrium linear response approximation.^{39,40} If the transformation is performed reversibly, FEP and TI reduce to the slow growth TI, where the reversible work in the transformation is used to estimate the free energy difference.41-43 The nonequilibrium scenarios of FEP and BAR are Jarzynski's Identity (JI)^{30, 44} and Crooks' Equation (CE).45 The difference between them is that the instantaneous work is used in FEP and BAR while in JI and CE the nonequilibrium work accumulated in nonequilibrium pulling is used.
-Further extending the approximation leads to coarser methods such as the end-point free energy simulation methods of MM/PBSA46 and MM/GBSA.47 These methods are very efficient in computing the free energy difference but are of less accuracy.48-52 Their most efficient and widely used scheme is the single-trajectory regime, which avoids the need for converging the fluctuation of the intra-molecular energies.
+If the transformation is performed reversibly, FEP and TI reduce to the slow growth TI, where the reversible work in the transformation is used to estimate the free energy difference.38-40 The nonequilibrium scenarios of FEP and BAR are Jarzynski's Identity (JI)^{31,41} and Crooks' Equation (CE).42 The difference between them is that the instantaneous work is used in FEP and BAR while in JI and CE the nonequilibrium work accumulated in nonequilibrium pulling is used.
+Approximated methods include semiempirical extensions of linear interaction energy43-46 and quasi-equilibrium linear response approximation.46 47 Further extending the approximation leads to coarser methods such as the end-point free energy simulation methods of MM/PBSA48 and MM/GBSA.49 These methods are very efficient in computing the free energy difference but are of less accuracy.
+50-54 Their most efficient and widely used scheme is the single-trajectory regime, which avoids the need for converging the fluctuation of the intra-molecular energies.
 Practically, in free energy calculations in drug discovery, these less detailed methods are often employed to screen the probably useful candidates, after which comprehensive free energy calculations with the alchemical method are applied to refine the dataset and find the most useful ones.
 The alchemical and end-point free energy calculations are efficient when the binding affinity is the only thermodynamic quantity of interest.
 These methods avoid the simulation of intermediate states in the binding/unbinding process and thus enhance the convergence.
 However, this is where the weakness lies.
 The details about the binding/unbinding pathway are unknown.
-Further, the simulation only explores the neighborhood of the starting configurations, which could lead to systematic bias that may not be eliminated in finite-time simulations.^{16, 53-56} Biasing the sampling in the configurational space could partially eliminate this initial-configuration-related bias, but the selection of efficient CV is also a challenging task.^{54, 57-59}
+Further, the simulation with the unbiased technique only explores the neighborhood of the starting configurations, which could lead to systematic bias that may not be eliminated in finite-time simulations.
+17, 55-58 Biasing the sampling in the configurational space could partially eliminate this initial-configuration-related bias, but the selection of efficient CVs is also a challenging task.
+56, 59-61